Detroit2077/ETH-AVAX-Module-2/README.md

 ## Installation/Executioin

+- You must have metamask wallet as a extension to your browser

 - Clone the repository by

 ```sh
     > git clone https://github.com/Detroit2077/ETH-AVAX-Module-2.git
 ```

-After cloning the github, you will want to do the following to get the code running on your computer.
+After cloning the github, you will want to do the following to get the code running on your local device.

 1. Inside the project directory, in the terminal type: `npm i`
 2. Open two additional terminals in your VS code